|

 129 |

-Although short in distance, this
+- Although short in distance, this is a

-is a very tricky hole.
+very tricky hole.

-There is a fairly steep valley
+- There is a fairly steep valley

-between the tees and the green with a small ravine in the bottom of
+between the tees and the green with a small ravine in the bottom of it.

-The far slope of the valley is
+- The far slope of the valley is quite

-The green is slightly shallow and
+- The green is slightly shallow and there

-might be a good time to use it.
+good time to use it.

 |